marckrenn/places-env/README.md

 ![Develop test status](https://img.shields.io/github/actions/workflow/status/marckrenn/places-env/test.yaml?branch=develop&label=Test%20(develop))
 [![PyPI - Version](https://img.shields.io/pypi/v/places-env)](https://pypi.org/project/places-env/)
 ![GitHub License](https://img.shields.io/github/license/marckrenn/places-env)
-# places-env: securely version control environment files
+# places-env: secure version control of environment files
 > **Note:**
 > _places-env_ is currently a proof of concept (PoC) and is **not ready for use in public projects or production environments**.
 Use it cautiously and only with private repositories.
 > If you appreciate the ideas behind _places-env_, consider contributing by submitting pull requests!